ajimenez1503/observability_demo/README.md

 - We can now compare the traces and see the different:
 ![Screenshot 2023-11-25 at 14.01.53.png](img%2Fdebug%2Fperformance%2FScreenshot%202023-11-25%20at%2014.01.53.png)

 As you can see we have move from 338ms to 137ms in that request.
-Also we have reduce the number of spans from 39 to 33.
+Also, we have reduced the number of spans from 39 to 33.

 ## Failure investigation

 ## Service map